gecko0307/electronvolt/README.md

 Visit the project site at http://gecko0307.github.io/atrium

-Also visit our [IndieDB page](http://www.indiedb.com/games/atrium) and follow the development blog (in Russian) at http://dlanggamedev.blogspot.ru
+Also visit our [GameJolt page](http://gamejolt.com/games/action/atrium/46185) and follow the development blog (in Russian) at http://dlanggamedev.blogspot.ru

 Screenshots
 -----------